starkfell/100DaysOfIaC/articles/petri/k8s.in.one.hour.md

 ## STEP 5: RUN THE APPLICATION

-The Azure Voting App yaml definition file.
-Paste into
+The contents of the Azure Voting App yaml definition file are shown here.
+You can copy-and-paste if you don't want to sync the Github repo from Step 1.

 ```YAML
 apiVersion: apps/v1